glauber-md/mobile-simple-rest-call/README.md

 Install Cordova (https://cordova.apache.org/docs/en/latest/guide/cli/#installing-the-cordova-cli).
 It depends on NodeJS and NPM.

-To start a new project, execute (as per documentation at https://cordova.apache.org/#getstarted):
+To start a new Cordova project, execute (as per documentation at https://cordova.apache.org/#getstarted):

 ```
 cordova create MyApp